phanhongan/ml-systems-evaluation/README.md

 See the [`examples/industries/`](./examples/industries/) directory for complete configuration files covering all scenarios.
 Each industry directory contains detailed README files with specific use cases, requirements, and implementation guidance.

-For a comprehensive overview of all examples, templates, and tutorials, see the [examples/](./examples/).
+For an overview of all examples, templates, and tutorials, see the [examples/](./examples/).

 ## 🏗️ Architecture